 I wanted to show you a little progression of the cake pops as I made them.

-- I started by baking yellow cake batter in a mold pan.
+- Unlike with my Thanksgiving Turkey Cake Pops, I took the easy way out with these cake pops and just baked yellow cake batter in a cake pop mold.
 Once they were baked and cooled, I removed them from the pan and turned them upside down so the narrow end was at the top.
 You might need to trim the bottom to get them to sit flat.
 Then I inserted popsicle sticks that I had dipped in some slightly melted frosting.
 Let it sit in the fridge for about 30 minutes until the frosting hardens.

 - I tinted my frosting purple so it would blend the best with the Welch’s Fruit Rolls.
 I just used a small butter knife to spread the frosting on.
 You don’t need to be too particular about getting it nice looking since the fruit rolls will cover it.